section-engineering-education/engineering-education/articles/hapi-vs-koa-vs-express/index.md

 ##### Disadvantages
 1. Koa has a relatively small community.
-2. It is not compatible with middlewares build using express style.
+2. It is not compatible with middleware builds using express style.
-3. Koa uses ES6 generators which are not compatible with middlewares from other framework.
+3. Koa uses ES6 generators which are not compatible with middleware from other framework.

 #### Express.js
 ##### Advantages
 1. Express has a large community.
 2. Express is simple, flexible, and scalable.
 3. Express is fully customizable.
-4. It is easy to integrate third party services and middlewares.
+4. It is easy to integrate third party services and middleware.
 5. Express has a low learning curve.

 ##### Disadvantages